howardosborne/groundhog/docs/index.md

 * Build a test schedule

-...Change the parameters in the buildParams.json file to point to your access log and make any other changes you wish (see section on parameters).
+   Change the parameters in the buildParams.json file to point to your access log and make any other changes you wish (see section on parameters).

-...Decide whether to make a simple csv schedule which is easy to edit but has limited capability or a json schedule which has the possibility of richer features.
+   Decide whether to make a simple csv schedule which is easy to edit but has limited capability or a json schedule which has the possibility of richer features.

 ```